mvdh7/PyCO2SYS/docs/validate.md

     * The differences arising from using different input pair combinations for the same composition are negligible.
     * Any differences are at least 10<sup>10</sup> times smaller than the best measurement accuracy for any of the variables.

-We can conveniently run a round-robin test with PyCO2SYS for any given set of input conditions using `PyCO2SYS.test.roundrobin` ([script file available here](https://github.com/mvdh7/PyCO2SYS/blob/master/examples/round-robin.py)):
+We can conveniently run a round-robin test with PyCO2SYS for any given set of input conditions using `PyCO2SYS.test.roundrobin` ([script available here](https://github.com/mvdh7/PyCO2SYS/blob/master/validate/round_robin.py)):

     :::python
     # Import PyCO2SYS